Overview

 Creating a Project

-Projects is an end-to-end workflow for creating very long-form content.
+Projects is an end-to-end workflow for creating long-form content.
 It allows you to upload a full book or document.
 You can even import a whole webpage via a URL.
 The AI can then generate a voiceover narration for the entire book, document, or webpage.
 You can then download either individual MP3 files for each chapter or as a single MP3 file for the whole audiobook.

 We will provide a brief walkthrough of this feature, but we recommend that you test it yourself by navigating to the Projects tab in the menu.